BFG (weapon): Other versions

-The fusion research company First Light commissioned Physics Applications Inc. to build a high velocity projectile fusion research tool, which is named “The Big Friendly Gun”, and refer to this as the “BFG”.

-BFR

-"BFR" was the codename for SpaceX's privately funded launch vehicle announced by Elon Musk in September 2017.
-SpaceX President Gwynne Shotwell has stated that BFR stands for "Big Falcon Rocket".
-However, Elon Musk has explained that although BFR was the code name, he drew inspiration from the BFG weapon in the Doom video games.
-The BFR had been referred to informally by the media and internally at SpaceX as "Big Fucking Rocket".
-The upper stage was called Big Falcon Ship (unofficially "Big Fucking Ship").
-The BFR was eventually officially renamed to "Starship".

 Reception

 UGO.com ranked the BFG 9000 at number two on their list of top video game weapons of all time, stating "it was marvellous and complex, and we should not hesitate to put this weapon down in history as one of the best."
 X-Play ranked it number one on their list of top "badass" weapons, stating that while "not as fancy as the Gravity Gun", it was the first weapon that "really made us swoon".
-IGN also listed the BFG as one of the hundred best weapons in video games, placing it at number 2, saying that "The BFG established exactly what we should expect when it comes to powerful in-game weaponry".
+IGN also listed the BFG as one of the hundred best weapons in video games, placing it at number two, saying that "The BFG established exactly what we should expect when it comes to powerful in-game weaponry".
 Machinima.com named it number one on their list of top video game weapons, stating "Do you really need a reason why this tops the list?"